suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 attacks.
 For further discussion on IoT devices using flash memory, see {{flash}}.

-Including the digest of the encrypted payload in the manifest enables the device to detect a battery exhaustion attack before energy-consuming decryption and flash memory copy or swap operations take place.
+Including the digest of the encrypted firmware in the manifest enables the device to detect a battery exhaustion attack before energy-consuming decryption and flash memory copy or swap operations take place.